luqmancrit/Polynomial-Logistic-Regression-Numpy-/README.md

-# 🎛️Polynomial Logistic Regression: Regularized, Small, Numpy
+# 🎛️User Purchase Prediction: Logistic Regression, Regularized, Small, Numpy
 Hi and welcome!
-This project is an implementation of logistic regression model using polynomial feature mapping.
-The modeling process involved simple processing, diagnosting, and testing approach.
-The objective is to build a model to predict userbase purchasing decision, using small dataset (400) and Numpy.<br>
+This User Purchase Prediction project is a user purchase prediction model with the implementation of logistic regression model using polynomial feature mapping.The objective is to build a model to predict userbase purchasing decision, using small dataset (400) and Numpy.<br>

 The modeling process involved: `Feature Scaling` `Feature Mapping` `Feature Splitting` `Model Training` `Cross Validation` `Hyperparameter Tuning`